Peter Symonds College: Extra-curricular activities

 At one time the college produced an online magazine named The BUZZ, written and edited by students, which replaced Converse in 2008 but has since ceased to circulate.
 There was a student produced college radio station, 7Radio, operating until roughly 2014.
 This was revived in 2022, establishing the student-led Symonds Radio, who currently produce ad-hoc programming in partnership with Outreach Radio.

-All students at the college must take part in at least one activity, including sports and societies.
-There are also some accredited activities offered by the college.
-Students also must take part in a set number of "workshops" each year – these are additional time spent doing work in each subject outside of lessons with teachers.
-In addition, all students attend the "Symonds Lecture Programme", a replacement for General Studies, in which information is delivered in university-style lectures.

 The UK Rock Challenge, Duke of Edinburgh's Award, First Aid, Practical Wildlife Conservation, Choir, Harry Potter Appreciation Society, Libra Foundation, Fencing, Debating and Fantasy Football are all activities on offer at Peter Symonds College.